The major components of IPM in increasing order of complexity are as under:

 - Relatively safer pesticides should be selected e.g. neem based and biopesticides.

-- If pest is present in strips or isolated patches, whole field should net be sprayed.
+- If pest is present in strips or isolated patches, whole field should not be sprayed.

 Relevance of IPM practices are more important in vegetable and fruit crops because of their unique mode of consumption by human being.
-Pesticides which are generally highly toxic and are known to have toxic residual effects could not be recommended off hand.
-To get more profit, farmers do not wait until waiting periods of pesticides and harvest the crop to market the same.
-This leads to pesticides poisoning, chronic effects, in some cases even deaths.
-Thus, we have to be more careful and cautious in applying pest control practices in field crops
+CIB&RC approved pesticides should be used against target pest for recommended crops.
+Farmers should not use another pesticide until waiting periods of first pesticides completes and crop should be harvest after completion of waiting period.
+We have to be more careful and cautious in applying pest control practices in field crops..